forem/forem/docs/deployment.md

 Rails runner command ensures that we can boot up the entire app successfully before it is deployed.
 We deploy asynchronously, so the website is running the new code a few minutes after deploy.
 A new instance of Heroku Rails console will immediately run a new code.
-We deploy asynchronously, so the website is running the new code a few minutes after deploy.

 ![](https://devcenter0.assets.heroku.com/article-images/1494371187-release-phase-diagram-3.png)